 According to almost every health association, alcoholism is a classified disease.
 People who occasionally binge drink or abuse alcohol can generally control when and how much they drink.
 Those struggling with alcoholism, on the other hand, are unable to control the amount and frequency in which they drink.

-The cycle of abuse can be so compelling that many alcoholics will drink even in situations that could be dangerous, such as in combination with prescription medication, or while driving an automobile or operating machinery.
+The cycle of alcohol abuse can be so compelling that many alcoholics will drink even in situations that could be dangerous, such as in combination with prescription medication, or while driving an automobile or operating machinery.
 Putting it simply, alcoholism leads to bad choices.
 Each year, over a million drunk driving arrests occur in the United States.

-When You’re Married to an Alcoholic
+How to Tell If You’re Married to an Alcoholic

 Do you suspect your spouse is an alcoholic?
+Have you ever:

 - Lied to family and friends to cover up your spouse’s drinking?